slhshamloo/slhshamloo.github.io/_pages/cv.md

 nav: true
 nav_order: 1
 cv_pdf: SalehShamlooCV.pdf
 description: You can view my curriculum vitae / résumé here.
-To download a brief version, click the button with the PDF label.
+To download it, click the button with the PDF label.
 ---